Qumulo/docs/administrator-guide/authentication-qumulo-core/configuring-search-trusted-domains-active-directory.md

 keywords: authentication, search_trusted_domains, trusted_domains, active_directory, ad, ldap
 ---

-During normal AD domain operations, a Qumulo cluster often encounters _LDAP referrals_ that indicate to the cluster in what alternative locations within an AD domain it might locate requested information.
-Often, these referrals are hints to alternative trusted AD domains which a cluster accesses through a Domain Trust, such as a Parent Domain Trust or an external Domain Trust.
+During normal AD domain operations, a Qumulo cluster often encounters _LDAP referrals_ that indicate to the cluster in what other locations within an AD domain it might locate requested information.
+Often, these referrals are hints to other trusted AD domains which a cluster accesses through a Domain Trust, such as a Parent Domain Trust or an external Domain Trust.

 ## Reducing Latency by Disabling Search Trusted Domains